vu-minh/myslides/esann2019_v2.md

 .center.width-80[![](figures/esann2019/box_model_apply.png)]

-The user-indicated postion of selected points is modelled directly
+The user-indicated position of selected points is modelled directly

 in the <span style="color:purple">prior distribution</span> of the PPCA model.